 Yara has a long-standing track-record of reporting key environmental indicators.
 Yara reports key indicators in its annual report and publishes a GRI report annually.
 Additionally, Yara reports to the CDP.
-Currently, Yara does not yet report transparently on its investment and revenue streams in order to allow for assessment of their climate impact.
-Yara informed us that it is likely that this will be implemented in the future.
+Yara informed us that the company will report on green and non-green revenue and CAPEX shares in its Annual Report.